 Um, ok, Boston.com.

-This was my first year at Boston Calling, and it most certainly will not be my last.
+This was my first year at Boston Calling, and it most certainly will not be my last for I also will attend a San Francisco venue for theater.
 60,000 people attended the 3-day concert, Boston Calling’s 3rd installment of what now feels like a music tradition on City Hall Plaza.
 Three times is definitely a charm.

 The blue and red stages were positioned kitty-corner to one another with music playing alternatively on each.
 A quick 90-degree turn was all that was needed to move from watching one band on the red stage, to watching another on the blue stage.
 Ideal when you’re jockeying for position to see one of the 23 acts set to play.